palash1992/DynamicGEM/README.md

 ## Install
 Before setting up DynamicGEM, it is suggested that the dynamic triad and TIMERS are properly set up.

-* To setup up the dynamicTriad please follow the repository "https://github.com/luckiezhou/DynamicTriad"
+* To setup up the dynamicTriad please follow the repository "https://github.com/luckiezhou/DynamicTriad".
+Make sure to build it using python3.5.
 * The TIMERS is originally written in matlab, in dynamicgem we have created python modules for Timers using Matlab Library Compiler.
 We have used Matlab R2017a to generate modules that work with python 3.5.
 To run the matlab runtime please configure the Matlab runtime by downloading it from "https://www.mathworks.com/products/compiler/matlab-runtime.html" and following steps mentioned in "https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html".
 The source code of TIMERS along with the setup files are located in dynamicgem/TIMERS folder.
     - To setup TIMERS perform the following steps:
       ```bash